 Today we’re going to take a look at the well-known Trinity Study.
 For those who aren’t familiar, don’t worry.
-I’m going to start off by explaining what the Trinity Study is, how it was done, and how to use its results.
-But then I’m going to take a look at a few possible visions of the future.
-We’re going to create an updated Trinity Study that we can use as part of our retirement planning.
+I will start by explaining what the Trinity Study is, how it was done, and how to use its results.
+The Trinity Study is all about saving and planning for retirement.

 The What: Describing the Original Trinity Study